Hospice is patient and family-centered, meaning that it is designed to look after the needs of the patient as well the needs of the caregiver.

 Taking care of one’s self as a caregiver is very important.
 There are several ways to make the job of providing care less difficult.

-While taking care of a loved one, caregivers also need to take special care of themselves as well.
-Caregivers need breaks to avoid physical and emotional exhaustion.
+Caregivers may need breaks to avoid physical and emotional exhaustion.
 Hospice offers respite care to relieve caregivers for up to five days per month.
-Hospice benefits pay for the survivor to be cared for outside the home (at a hospice facility or other residential care facility) while the primary caregiver rests and spends time on personal interests.
+Hospice benefits pay for the patient to be cared for outside the home (at a hospice facility or other residential care facility) while the primary caregiver rests and spends time on personal interests.
 Caregivers can visit their loved one at any time during this period of respite care.

 Talk with hospice staff about arranging for respite.
 Try to plan ahead as respite care may not be available immediately.
 Make sure to get enough rest.
 Fatigue is the number one challenge for caregivers.